Sneaky Bullet Journal Myths

 3. You need great penmanship

-I know you have seen the fancy letters and the beautiful hand-writing.
+I know you have seen the fancy letters and the beautiful handwriting.
 It’s disheartening for those of us who have handwriting that is barely legible.
 Here are two words that will solve this problem for you: stencils & stickers.
 You can also print words and letters using the computer and a printer.
 But if you are really wanting to add some fancy lettering, you may want to give faux calligraphy a try.

 4. You must be skilled at drawing

 Have you seen those short videos where a person draws out an incredible floral display?
 If not check out the hashtag #bujovideos and you will see what I mean.
 These people have mad drawing skills, but you do not need to be an artist to create awesome bullet journal pages.
 There are tons of ways that you can create beautiful spreads without drawing.
-Try printing off a picture of that incredible flower or use a ruler to draw out your monthly calendar.
+Try printing off a picture of your favorite flower or use a ruler to draw out your monthly calendar.

 5. You have to buy tons of supplies